-Promoter group holding has decreased from 54% in 2007 to 45% in 2022\
+Promoter group holding has decreased from 54% in 2007 to 44% in 2023\

-Active managers in India have consistently outperformed passive
+Active managers have consistently outperformed passive

-Source: Bloomberg; Note: We have analyzed all mutual funds classified as "Multi Cap" as per SEBI (Securities and Exchange Board of India, the regulator) for this analysis, with rolling annualized weighted average returns as per respective fund AUM.
-Sharpe ratio has been calculated as the average of rolling 3/5/10/15 year returns (since 1st Jan 1999) divided by the standard deviation of all 3/5/10/15 year returns respectively.
+Note: We have analyzed all mutual funds classified as "Mid Cap" & "Multi Cap" as per SEBI for this analysis, with rolling annualized weighted average returns as per respective fund AUM.
+Sharpe ratio has been calculated as the average of rolling 3/5/10/15 year returns divided by the standard deviation of all 3/5/10/15 year returns respectively.
 Mutual funds with less than 3 year AUM history have been excluded from this analysis.
 All returns are calculated in USD terms.
-Latest data as of 31st Aug 2023.
-Past performance is not a reliable indicator of future results
+Latest data as of , 31st Oct 2023.